 Dice trays are by no means necessary to gameplay, but they’re nice to have if your dice rolls tend to get crazy.
 They also do a great job at protecting your table from taking damage from metal dice and ensuring dice don’t mess with your DM’s battle mat (it’s best to appease your DM so as to avoid death, after all).

-- Kraken: This collapsible dice tray is a more budget-friendly and low-key option, but it still has a super luxe look and feel.
+- Kraken: This collapsible dice tray is a more budget-friendly and low-key option, starting at $15.95, but it still has a super luxe look and feel.
 There’s plenty of room for rolling your dice, and it won’t get in the way of your other supplies, which is nice.

 Dice bags are the easiest and most cost-efficient way to store your dice.
 Most are able to carry multiple sets (like 5-10) with ease.
 Plain drawstring options are just fine, but you may find that you want something a little fancier on it, like a design or a more exciting material.
 There’s no right or wrong here—it all boils down to your personal style.